A higher credit score equates to more money in your pocket. It is as simple as that!

 It is absolutely possible to get a free credit report every year from the three major credit reporting agencies (Experian, Equifax and TransUnion,).
 Your credit report will clearly tell you why your score is low – maybe you have several open accounts, perhaps you owe way too much, or maybe you have made some late payments before.
 In case you find anything mistake or error on your report, this erroneous data could be negatively impacting your credit score without you even realizing it.

 It is good to request for a free report from AnnualCreditReport.com, and then take a closer look at it.
 Do the listed balances match your present account statements?
 Are there any delayed payments that you know you truly made on time?
 In case you notice any errors or items you do not recognize, contact the reporting agency immediately to get it rectified.
-If in any case you are looking for a more advanced and relatively affordable identity theft protection, try Lifelock.
-It is highly rated and will without a doubt offer you the best!

 - If You are in Debt, immediately Stop Using Your Cards